 - Physical access Over 95 per cent of the Forest Road campus is fully accessible.
-The College is committed to improving the access arrangements for the benefit of all members of the community. - Equipment and resources - The College has an extensive range of equipment, software and resources available to students with additional learning needs and/or disabilities. - Admissions The admissions policy for all students is described in the College Charter.
+The College is committed to improving the access arrangements for the benefit of all members of the community. - Equipment and resources The College has an extensive range of equipment, software and resources available to students with additional learning needs and/or disabilities. - Admissions The admissions policy for all students is described in the College Charter.
 Appeals against a decision not to offer a place are dealt with under the complaints procedure.
-Students with an Educational Health Care Plan (EHCP), and therefore allocated High Needs Funding, are welcomed at the College via the outlined referral process and offered suitable courses in line with the Local Authority guidelines. - Support to students The Learning Support and Foundation Learning teams provide specialist group, individual or in-class support.
+Students with an Educational Health Care Plan (EHCP), and therefore allocated High Needs Funding, are welcomed at the College via the outlined referral process and offered suitable courses in line with the Local Authority guidelines. - Support to students The Additional Learning Support and Foundation Learning team provide specialist group, individual or in-class support.
 Within these teams there are staff with specialist expertise in the following areas; autistic spectrum disorders, learning disabilities, dyslexia, social, emotional and mental health challenges.
 The additional support team includes staff trained in British Sign Language, a Speech and Language Therapist, Visual Impairment specialist and access to an Educational Psychologist.
-The College can provide access to other specialists as necessary. - Specialist programmes Specialist programmes are described in programme information guides, and achievements and destinations are recorded and published in the College format. - Counselling Counselling and welfare services are available to any to student and students are made aware of this provision at Induction and through the comprehensive tutorial system.
+The College can provide access to other specialists as necessary. - Specialist programmes Specialist programmes are described in programme information guides, and achievements and destinations are recorded and published in the College format. - Counselling - Welfare and Wellbeing services are available for students to access and promoted during the induction period.